credativ/plutono/docs/sources/manage-users/server-admin/server-admin-manage-users.md

 {{< docs/list >}}
 {{< docs/shared "manage-users/view-server-user-list-search.md" >}}
 1. In the User information section, click **Edit** next to the **Password** field.
 1. Enter the new value and then click **Save**.
-Grafana requires a value at least four characters long in this field.
+Plutono requires a value at least four characters long in this field.
 {{< /docs/list >}}

 ### Delete a user account